streamnative/function-mesh-website/docs/scaling.md

   </TabItem>
   <TabItem value="customize" label="Customized Metrics">

-    This example shows how to auto-scale the number of Pods based on a customized metrics.
+    Function Mesh supports automatically scaling up the number of Pods based on a customized autoscaling metric.
+This example auto-scales the number of Pods if 45% CPU is utilized

     1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.